 Aarti time meant prayers and chants echoing around the pandal and the Pandit’s waving large inverted chandelier like lit diyas in front of Maa.
 Getting ‘Khichuri’ as the Bhog (Prasad) after the aarti was a special treat!

 Lots of little shops surrounded the main pandal, a special few with ladies selling homemade sweets and snacks.
 We always headed first to Mom’s favorite shop, where she stocked up on Khukumoni Alta and Sindoor, Shakha-Pola and Loha the red and white set of bangles worn by married Bengali women.
-The Shankh (conch shell) which was inspected to within an inch of its life before it was deemed a perfect buy to sound at home during her evening Pooja.
+The Shankh (conch shell) was inspected to within an inch of its life before it was deemed a perfect buy to sound at home during her evening Pooja.
 Beautifully painted clay faces of Durga Maa were our picks.

 After the Pooja (worship) and shopping, it was Pet-pooja (eating) time and we hit the food stalls!
 I would head straight to the Mishti(sweet) stalls and buy my favorite Sondesh, Mishti Doi, Bappa Doi, Chomchom, and Lobongo Latika.
 And the tantrum I threw if any of my items weren’t available or had sold out!
 Ghugni, Puchkas, and Jhalmuri made up our savory snacks.
 We always finished it all off with a bright pink Candy Floss each!